 Looking after a new baby is hard and time-consuming, and it’s inevitable that other household duties will fall by the wayside.
 If you aren’t able to give the new parents a helping hand yourself, consider booking them a visit from an Amazon-approved worker.
 They have reviewed contractors for almost any task imaginable, from simple cleanings to handyman services to iPhone repair.

-This cute penguin plays 12 sounds, including white noise, in utero sounds, singing birds, ocean waves, and six gentle lullabies.
-An auto-off timer (set in 30-minute intervals) conditions their baby to sleep without the noise—and makes it so mom and dad don’t have to tip-toe back in to turn it off. $30.
+This cute lamb plays 8 sounds, including white noise and gentle lullabies.
+An auto-off timer (set in 30-minute intervals) conditions their baby to sleep without the noise—and makes it so mom and dad don’t have to tip-toe back in to turn it off.

 Mom finally got the baby to sleep after hours of rocking, nursing, singing, and cooing.
 She gently places her little bundle of joy down in the crib, sleepily tip-toes out of the room, closes the door behind her, and—CLICK—”Wahhhhhhhhhhh!”
 For under $10, you can help your favorite new parent avoid such a scenario.

 Look for one with generous size (for maximum privacy) and an open neckline (for maximum bonding), that’s also machine washable.
-This one from Jomolly checks those boxes, plus it has three pockets and comes with two burp cloths and a storage bag. $16.
+This one from WeeSprout checks those boxes, plus it can be used eight ways.